 - Violence: this story includes violent cartoon magical confrontations but not blood

 - Sex: there are 3 kisses and the mouths are not shown

 - Magic: the villain is a shape-shifting witch and one hero has golden magic

 - Fantasy: the setting is medieval times with some anachronistic items such as a telescope

 What can I share with my child?

-Children react to the strong emotional fairy tale elements - a daughter trying to evade evil without the help of her mother, older sisters who don't respect their sister, a father who does not at first recognise his daughter's worth, a loyal servant who sacrifices himself for his prince, a young prince alone in the world facing impossible odds to rescue his servant, a boy and a girl discovering they can talk to each other.
+Children react to the strong emotional fairy tale elements - a daughter trying to evade evil without the help of a mother, older sisters who don't respect their younger sister, a father who does not at first recognise his daughter's worth, a loyal servant who sacrifices himself for his prince, a young prince alone in the world facing impossible odds to rescue his servant, a boy and a girl discovering they can talk to each other.

 Ask them what was the happiest thing.